Partnerships

 We are forever grateful to the Sag Harbor Express, its management and staff for their unending and creative support for all that we do.

-The Sag Harbor Florist has created all of the stunning bouquets for our 2025 exhibit, “Wedding Dresses, 1840-1925” and also supports our annual fundraising events with table arrangements that add to the overall warm and colorful ambiance of the events.
+The Sag Harbor Florist created all of the stunning bouquets for our 2025 exhibit, “Wedding Dresses, 1840-1925” and also supports our annual fundraising events with table arrangements that add to the overall warm and colorful ambiance of the events.
 Many, many thanks.

 We warmly thank Sylvester Manor for our ongoing relationship in sharing research, images, garments, and objects for our exhibitions program.